andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 The principle of regeneration takes the Life-centered approach further by explicitly adopting regenerative design practices, often inspired by the dynamics of living systems.
 Regenerative design is about creating solutions that protect, strengthen and regenerate resources rather than simply utilize them.

 The goal here moves beyond simply sustaining existing conditions or minimizing harm (doing less bad).
-Instead, regenerative design actively seeks to create solutions that contributes to the health and flourishing of the interconnected ecological and social systems they are part of, aiming to restore, renew, and revitalize their context.
+Instead, regenerative design actively seeks to create solutions that contribute to the health and flourishing of the interconnected ecological and social systems they are part of, aiming to restore, renew, and revitalize their context.
 Just like the Japanese football fans leave stadiums almost cleaner after the football matches than before, regenerative design seeks not to spoil, but to intentionally restore and enhance the vitality of the living systems within which it operates.

 This philosophy involves understanding and working *with* the principles of living systems, fostering co-evolution between human activities and the natural world, and striving for a net-positive impact – leaving ecosystems and communities healthier and more resilient.